XiansAiPlatform/XiansAi.PublicDocs/docs/n-encyclopedia/logging.md

-# Logging in XiansAi Workflows
+# Logging in Agent Flows

 This guide explains how to implement logging in your XiansAi workflows using the built-in logging framework.